nickopotamus/mercat-website/content/contact/contact.md

 design:
   columns: '1'
 ---
 Our mission is to conduct high quality, trainee-led, multi-centred research and audit across the East Midlands deanery for the benefit of patients and their future care.

-Aims:
+We aim to:
-* To establish a regional network of anaesthetic and critical care trainees who conduct multi-centre research and audit with a high potential for making an impact.
+* Establish a regional network of anaesthetic and critical care trainees who conduct multi-centre research and audit with a high potential for making an impact.
-* To allow trainees to continue their involvement in research and audit projects as they migrate around the deanery.
+* Allow trainees to continue their involvement in research and audit projects as they migrate around the deanery.
-* To provide training in research for the educational benefit of MERCAT members.
+* Provide training in research for the educational benefit of MERCAT members.
-* To attract national funding for research and audit work.
+* Attract national funding for research and audit work.

-As a trainee-run, trainee-driven group, we'd love to here from trainees in the East Midlands who've got [project ideas](/project/) that we can help support and develop, or bigger plans for region-wide (or even greater aspirations!) that need some help getting off the ground.
+As a trainee-run, trainee-driven group, we'd love to hear from trainees in the East Midlands who've got [project ideas](/project/) that we can help support and develop, have bigger plans for region-wide (or even greater aspirations!) that need some help getting off the ground, or just want to keep up to date with what's going on.
+Send us an email or use the form below, or follow us on [Facebook](https://www.facebook.com/groups/935093086576938) or [Twitter](https://twitter.com/mercat_eastmids).